Statement of Account

 The statement shows your membership class, total contributions, interest, your employer(s) that reported information during the school year (if applicable), years of credited service, a summary of debts against your account (if applicable) and an estimate of your monthly retirement benefits (if eligible).

-Click here to view the Statement of Account Insert (PDF) mailed with your statement for the 2015-2016 school year.
-It provides additional information and answers to PSERS members’ most frequently asked questions regarding their
+Click here to view the Statement of Account Insert (PDF) mailed with your statement for the 2017-2018 school year.
+It provides additional information and answers to PSERS members’ most frequently asked questions regarding their statement.

 Verifying Your Statement Information